 Travel game

 Students will design and make a travel game to a given theme.
 They will research and develop a brief, develop a specification and from this generate ideas for designs.
 Using CAD (computer aided design) software they model and test their designs, before finishing their designed product.
+Pupils will learn about the properties and uses of a range of timbers and manufactured boards.

 Students will learn to develop basic design communication skills including sketching, drawing controlled lines, 3D sketching, annotation, emphasising key points and knowing which points to highlight to get their design ideas across.
+Pupils will also learn how to use a range of workshop tools and equipment safely to make quality products.

 Year 8